tweag/python-monorepo-example/2017-11-23-reflection-tutorial.md

 The `| s -> d` part is called a [functional dependency](https://wiki.haskell.org/Functional_dependencies).
-It is used by GHC to figure out which type-class instance to use; we won't have to think about it.
+It is used by GHC to figure out which type class instance to use; we won't have to think about it.

 Sorting with reflection